top of page

 A Downtown That Has Everything

 And then there are the sweet treats.
-Ice cream shops.
-Bakeries.
-Candy stores.
-Plural.
+Ice cream shops, bakeries, and candy stores—plural.
 All of them.
 Bar Harbor somehow managed to fit them all without feeling excessive.
 It’s a dream town for someone with a sweet tooth—and mildly dangerous for anyone “just browsing.”

 Classic Coastal Maine Charm